hiteshvaidya/Gephi-Guide/README.md

      - How to find intersection of two clusters _or_ how to find common nodes between two clusters.

 ## Directions:
-Please refer to **Gephi notes.ipynb**.
+- Please refer to **Gephi notes.ipynb**.
 It contains description of how to start with and use the above mentioned features.
+- Make sure that **common.py** and **nodes.txt** is kept the gephi folder.
+The file **friends.csv** is given just for example.
+It is just that, nodes.txt contains names from friends.csv.